 Households in the urban periphery access water through complex systems of formal and informal water technologies, practices, institutions, and organizational forms.
 While many countries have increased access to piped water system, governments and utilities still remain limited in their capacity to build infrastructure to meet demand in growing urban and peri-urban areas.
 But even in areas that have experienced increases in network water provision, recent studies have examined the paradoxical persistence of unregulated water arrangements and practices.
-This project, beginning June 1, is funded by the National Science Foundation, and my continued engagement with these topics will be developed as a Fulbright Scholar in Spring 2017.
+This project began June 1, 2016 and is funded by the National Science Foundation.
+Continued engagement with these topics developed as a Fulbright Scholar in Spring 2017.

 But current research on urban water provision does not explicitly evaluate how coexistence or hybrid water-provisioning systems influence household water security, defined as adequate, affordable and reliable water for a healthy life.
 The emergence of regulated and unregulated water technologies, practices, and institutions that configure coexistence begs the question of its efficacy for human development and water security: